cairo-book/cairo-book/src/ch12-02-anatomy-of-a-simple-contract.md

 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_01/src/lib.cairo:interface}}
 ```

+Interfaces represent the blueprint of the contract.
+They define the functions that the contract exposes to the outside world.
+In Cairo, they're defined by annotating a trait with the `#[starknet::interface]` attribute.
+All functions of the trait are considered public functions of any contract that implements this trait, and are callable from the outside world.

-Using the `#[starknet::interface]` attribute, you can define the contract interface representing the functions this contract exposes to the outside world.
-Here, the interface exposes two functions: `set` and `get`.
+Here, the interface contains two functions: `set` and `get`.
 By leveraging the [traits & impls](./ch08-02-traits-in-cairo.md) mechanism from Cairo, we can make sure that the actual implementation of the contract matches its interface.
-In fact, you will get a compilation error if your contract doesn’t conform with the declared interface.
+In fact, you will get a compilation error if your contract doesn’t conform with the declared interface, as shown in Listing {{#ref wrong-interface}}.

 ```rust,noplayground
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_02/src/lib.cairo:impl}}
 ```

 {{#label wrong-interface}}
 <span class="caption">Listing {{#ref wrong-interface}}: A wrong implementation of the interface of the contract.
-This does not compile.</span>
+This does not compile, as the return type of `set` does not match the trait's.</span>

 In the interface, note the generic type `TContractState` of the `self` argument which is passed by reference to the `set` function.
 The `self` parameter represents the contract state.
-Seeing the `self` argument passed to `set` tells us that this function might access the state of the contract, as it is what gives us access to the contract’s storage.
+Seeing the `self` argument passed in a contract function tells us that this function can access the state of the contract.
 The `ref` modifier implies that `self` may be modified, meaning that the storage variables of the contract may be modified inside the `set` function.

 On the other hand, `get` takes a _snapshot_ of `TContractState`, which immediately tells us that it does not modify the state (and indeed, the compiler will complain if we try to modify storage inside the `get` function).